Deterministic transformations between unitary operations: Exponential advantage with adaptive quantum circuits and the power of indefinite causality: Transforming unitary quantum operations

-where $d$ is the input dimension of $f(U)$ and the integral executed according to the Haar measure with respect to $\SU(d)$.
 This notion of optimal average fidelity is natural when we are interested in quantifying the performance on average, for any choice of $U$.
-It has been used for several related tasks such as quantum unitary estimation~\cite{acin00}, unitary cloning~\cite{chiribella08clone}, iteration of unitary gates \cite{soleimanifar16}, and quantum unitary transformations with a single use~\cite{ebler16}.
+It has been used for several related tasks such as quantum unitary estimation~\cite{acin00}, unitary cloning~\cite{chiribella08clone}, unitary learning~\cite{bisio10}, iteration of unitary gates~\cite{soleimanifar16}, and unitary transformations with a single use~\cite{ebler16}.
 The next subsections give further motivation to choose the average fidelity as a figure of merit.